-Discussion session: 2 hours each week
+Discussion Session: 2 hours each week

-Total Contact Hours: 64 contact hours (45 minutes each, 48 hours in total)
+Total Contact Hours: 66 contact hours (45 minutes each)

 Credit: 4 units

 Course Description:

 An introductory course providing an overview of generally accepted accounting principles applied to corporate financial reporting.
 The emphasis is on the preparation and interpretation of the principal financial statements: the balance sheet, the income statement, and the statement of cash flows.
 The course explores the various accounting choices available to management and the strategies used in financial disclosure.
 The course is divided into three parts: